4 DAYS FROM $1,399

 Relax on board with a day at sea

 Enjoy a day at sea as the Ocean Odyssey makes its way into the fabled waters of the Aegean Sea.
-Visit the spa, get in a workout at the gym, lounge in the swimming pool, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine the chefs are creating just for you!
+Visit the spa, get in a workout at the gym, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine the chefs are creating just for you!

 Today’s onboard lecture provides more fascinating context to this legendary part of the Mediterranean.
 And this evening’s port talk previews your next incredible destination — the remarkable island of Rhodes.